strudeljs/strudeljs.org/source/api/index.md

 - **Details:**

-  Gets the value of an attribute for the each element in the set of matched elements or set one or more attributes for every matched element.
+  Gets the value of an attribute of the first element in the set.
+When second argument is provided sets the attributes contents of each element in the set.

 - **Usage:**
   ```js